DarwinAwardWinner/ido-completing-read-plus/README.md

 New versions often include new overrides, but Emacs will not edit your override variables if you have already customized them.
-So, if you have recently upgraded ido-ubiquitous, remember to run `ido-ubiquitous-restore-default-overrides` to add in any new overrides.
+So, if you have recently upgraded ido-ubiquitous, remember to invoke `ido-ubiquitous-restore-default-overrides` to add in any new overrides.